foundriesio/docs/source/reference-manual/linux/linux-building.rst

 :ref:`ref-linux-supported`.)

-The default distribution (``DISTRO``) is automatically set to ``lmp``, which is provided by the meta-lmp layer (see :ref:`ref-linux-layers` for more details).
+The default distribution (``DISTRO``) is automatically set to ``lmp``, which is provided by the meta-lmp-base layer (see :ref:`ref-linux-layers` for more details).

 Set up your work environment using the ``setup-environment`` script::